filipe1309/tt-vh-deeded-quiz-code/README.md

 ## 💬 About

-This project was developed to solve the quiz questions from the a job interview.
+This project was developed to solve the quiz questions from the a job interview for a Full Stack Developer (React/Laravel) position.

 ## :computer: Technologies